-The study examined claims from 981 individuals who sought telehealth, specifically for respiratory infections (such as bronchitis, pneumonia, sinusitis, or an ear infection), which makes up a rather small section of the users of telemedicine nationwide.
+The study examined claims from 981 individuals who sought telehealth, specifically for respiratory infections (such as bronchitis, pneumonia, sinusitis, or an ear infection), which makes up a relatively small section of the users of telemedicine nationwide.

-The researchers also provide a table comparing acute respiratory infection episode spending by site of care.
+The researchers also provide a table comparing acute respiratory infection episode spending by the site of care.
 The total cost of a telehealth visit was $79, compared to a $146 visit to the physician’s office and a $1,734 visit to the emergency department.
-Based on this, NPR has promotes the idea that, for insurance providers, telehealth did cost more during the period of time covered in the study—not for the patient, nor for the provider.
+Based on this, NPR has the idea that, for insurance providers, telehealth did cost more during the period covered in the study—not for the patient, nor for the provider.
 In light of that, the title of the NPR, “Telehealth Doctor Visits May Be Handy, but Aren’t Cheaper Overall,” is a misleading simplification.

 The True Value of Telehealth

 The American Telemedicine Association’s case study of Baystate Health analyzed telehealth services in rural community hospitals in western Massachusetts, connections to the academic medical center and Level-1 trauma center located in Springfield.
 These services increased access to patients in rural areas “right where they live.”
 For physicians and the hospital system, telemedicine delivered “reduced the costs and time resources associated with delivering patient care at rural, community-based medical centers.”
-100% of patients treated reported they were “satisfied” or “very satisfied” with their medical treatment.
+100% of patients reported they were “satisfied” or “very satisfied” with their medical treatment.

-Moving Forward with Cost-Effective Teleheath
+Moving Forward with Cost-Effective Telehealth